imiancunningham/Adobe-Illustrator-Tutorial-Duckies/Mama Duck and Babies.md

 ![image](https://user-images.githubusercontent.com/122496390/213350071-3e6ccd76-f8e0-4f64-9a29-bdb256a1ed53.png)

 To draw Mama Duck's neck, we'll use the pen tool.
-The pen tool can take a while to get used to, but it is very powerful.
+The pen tool can take a while to get used to, but it is very powerful for drawing curved lines.
+First we'll click on the large circle where we want the neck to start.
+Then as the line follows our cursor we click on where we want the neck to stop at the head, but don't let go!
+Now we drag the cursor so that the line curves.
+When you like how it's positioned, let go of the mouse clicker.
+Now we'll do the same for the other side.
+(VIDEO???)